BrandonXLF/c-minor/README.md

 ![NPM license info](https://img.shields.io/npm/l/c-tiny)&nbsp;
 ![Test status](https://img.shields.io/github/actions/workflow/status/BrandonXLF/c-tiny/tests.yml)

 `c-tiny` is an extremely lightweight JavaScript package that enables the creation or modification of HTML elements with a concise and simple syntax.
 It supports the addition of event listeners, attributes, properties, and children.
-The size of the compressed production version is under 250 bytes!
+For reference, the size of the compressed production version is under 256 bytes.

 ## Documentation